gilbox/css-bliss/README.md

 ----

 If you have questions, comments, or suggestions please [open an Issue](https://github.com/gilbox/futuristic-sass-guide/issues).
-Also, [PRs](https://github.com/gilbox/futuristic-sass-guide/pulls) are welcome.
+And of course, [PRs](https://github.com/gilbox/futuristic-sass-guide/pulls) are welcome.

 ----